 Check for stable and smooth operation.
 Check the unit running records for hourly usage vs. power consumption, vibration and pump output to determine if internal inspection is required.
-The cooling fluid should be inspected for quantity and quality, and the barrier chamber should be inspected for signs of contamination at this time.
-Reference replacing fluids (refer to page 24) for inspection guidelines.
+The cooling fluid should be inspected at this time for quantity and quality.
+Reference replacing cooling fluid (refer to page 24) for inspection guidelines.